quartercastle/validator/README.md

   string: string()
 }
 ```
-The Validator ships with some validator functions you can use to easier define
+The Validator ships with some types you can use to easier define
 your schema and your constraints.
 ```js
 // import types from @specla/validator